herbowicz/herbowicz.github.io/_posts/2017-06-14-How-to-get-free-ssl-certificate.md

 letsencrypt certonly --manual -d yourdomain.com
 ```

-4. Provie your email address and agree to the Terms of Service.
+4. Provide your email address and agree to the Terms of Service.
-To verify that you are the owner of this domain, you will have to upload one specific file (no extention) before continue, as prompted:
+To verify that you are the owner of this domain, you will have to upload one specific file (without extention) before continuing, as prompted:

 Make sure your web server displays the following content at:
 ```
 http://yourdomain.com/.well-known/acme-challenge/12345678901234567890-long-line-of-characters-1234567890
 ```
-before continuing:
 ```
 12345678901234567890-even-longer-line-of-characters-123456789012345678901234567890
 ```